 (Pictured in action are Franz Beckenbauer and Berti Vogts for West Germany and Martin Hoffman for East Germany.
 Click to enlarge.)

-It was not the best match though.
+The tie, which took place on 22 June 1974, was not the best of matches.
 The West Germans were perhaps surprised by the well-organised East Germans, and the first half didn’t flow well, although both teams had chances.
-This theme continued in the second half, until a long ball was kicked towards the Magdeburg striker Jürgen Sparwasser (pictured), who in full speed got in between three German defenders and kicked the ball over the legendary West German goalkeeper Sepp Maier (see the 25 second clip of the goal below).
+This theme continued in the second half, until a long ball was kicked towards the Magdeburg striker Jürgen Sparwasser, who in full speed got in between three German defenders and kicked the ball over the legendary West German goalkeeper Sepp Maier (see the 25 second clip of the goal below).

-This goal was enough for the East Germans to win the group, and they celebrated when the referee ended the match.
+This goal was enough for the East Germans to win the group, and they celebrated.
 This was a victory that resounded across the world.

-However, the continued World Cup went differently for both teams.
-East Germany, who had won the group, now paradoxically had the tougher challenge of facing Brazil and the Netherlands, and were indeed eliminated.
+However, as the World Cup continued, things went differently for both teams.
+East Germany, who had won the group, now paradoxically had the tougher challenge of facing Brazil and the Netherlands in the next round, and were indeed eliminated.
 On the other hand, West Germany had an easier draw and won the rest of their matches, including the final against the Netherlands, to become world champions, erasing the humiliation of losing to East Germany.

 In the qualifiers for the European Championship of 1992, East and West Germany drew each other again.
-However, before they could meet towards the end of 1990, political events overtook them: the Berlin Wall fell and the two Germanys were reunified, and has since played as one country.
+However, before they could meet, political events overtook them: the Berlin Wall fell and the two Germanys were reunified, and has since played as one country.

 Still, their encounter in 1974 will be remembered as the most important match these two nations played at a time when Germany was divided into two.